zaphosting/docs/docs/vserver-linux-openvpn.md

 :::info
 In case you have imported several files, you have to select the client you want to use and then click on Connect
 :::

+## Conclusion

+Congratulations, you have successfully installed and configurated OpenVPN!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!